MRU-CSIS-3512-001-202301-ASG/the-project-danzola01/project-journal.md

 - Definitely need to work on my JS skills, I feel like I need to think about things a different way becuasse my code feels very bulky
 - Country list is being displayed, user can search by country
 - If a country is clicked on, the city list is displayed

+## Week of Mar 27th

+- Final week is upon us
+- Mostly done now, all (hopefully 🤞) requirements for JS up to Single pic view are done.
+- Formatting the languages and neighbours was a pain but got it working.